estudart/crypto-portfolio-backend/README.md

 ![API_BackEnd](https://github.com/estudart/Crypto_Portfolio_Managment/blob/main/images/BackEnd_Code.PNG)

 ## Description
 This repository contains a Flask project for building a RESTful API to manage information about a Crypto Portfolio WebApp.
-Here I have created all the back that manages user interactiion with the website such as login, register, post new orders and also getting information about executed orders and portfolio.
+Here I have created all the back-end that manages user interactiion with the website such as login, register, post new orders and also getting information about executed orders and portfolio.

 ## Technologies Used
 - **Backend**: Flask, SQLAlchemy, Marshmallow, JWT